 The syllabus covers:

-Craniosacral Therapy – Module 2: Venous sinus drainage
+Core Process Craniosacral – Module 2: a gentle approach to venous sinus drainage

-This thirty hour course focuses of the movement of fluids through the body and teaches craniosacral techniques to work with problems of fluid congestion and stagnation such as swelling, headaches, sinusitus, etc.
+This thirty hour course focuses of the movement of fluids through the body and teaches craniosacral techniques to work with problems of fluid congestion and stagnation such as swelling, headaches, sinusitis, etc.

 The course is structured around a specific protocol called ‘venous sinus drainage’, designed to encourage lymphatic drainage, especially from the head.
 This protocol also promotes blood flow and encourages relaxation of the sinus cavities.